MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/includes/image-analysis-curl-quickstart.md

 Use the Image Analysis REST API to analyze an image for tags.

 > [!TIP]
-> The Image Analysis API can do many different operations other than generate image tags.
+> The Analyze Image API can do many different operations other than generate image tags.
 See the [Image Analysis how-to guide](../how-to/call-analyze-image.md) for examples that showcase all of the available features.

 > [!NOTE]
 > This quickstart uses cURL commands to call the REST API.
 You can also call the REST API using a programming language.
 See the GitHub samples for examples in [C#](https://github.com/Azure-Samples/cognitive-services-quickstart-code/tree/master/dotnet/ComputerVision/REST), [Python](https://github.com/Azure-Samples/cognitive-services-quickstart-code/tree/master/python/ComputerVision/REST), [Java](https://github.com/Azure-Samples/cognitive-services-quickstart-code/tree/master/java/ComputerVision/REST), and [JavaScript](https://github.com/Azure-Samples/cognitive-services-quickstart-code/tree/master/javascript/ComputerVision/REST).